Widening of Panathur – Balagere Road Imperative

 March 1st, 2018

 Over the past decade, Bengaluru has grown manifold and has attracted a number of multinational corporations to set up offices.
-It is home to India’s ever-growing IT and ITES sector and is one of the fastest growing metropolises in the country.
-It has enticed young professionals from all over the country to settle in here, making it the third most populous city in India.
+It is home to India’s ever-growing IT and ITES sector and is one of the fastest-growing metropolises in the country.
+It has enticed young professionals from all over the country to settle here, making it the third-most populous city in India.
 While this influx has resulted in numerous issues, traffic congestion remains the most severe.
 As a responsible corporate entity, SOBHA is committed to making a meaningful contribution towards resolving this issue.

 According to Bangalore Development Authority’s (BDA) Revised Master Plan 2031, the city will have 20.3 million residents by 2031 — beyond the current population in metros such as Mumbai and Delhi.
 The plan has also highlighted that Bengaluru’s current population of 10 million citizens waste 600 million man hours annually, leading to a loss of INR 3,700 crore, including INR 1350 crore on fuel alone, and the rest on productivity (man hour).
 Such losses impact the overall economic and social growth of the city in particular and the country at large.

 Today, some of the important routes connecting major IT and ITES companies in Kadubeesanahalli and Devarabeesnahalli include Outer Ring Road (ORR), Sarjapur road, Panathur road leading to Varthur from ORR and HAL road.
 Of these, Panathur / Outer Ring Road (ORR) to Balagere is one the most congested routes, with only 4m vent on a 4km stretch absorbing vehicular traffic emanating from both the sides.